 Nitric Oxide (NO) is a free radical that plays important roles in regulation of renal haemodynamics, and long-term control of blood pressure (do Vale et al., 2023).
 A previous study have demonstrated decreased NO production in borderline hypertensive rats exposed to crowding stress (Bernatova et al., 2018).
-Another study observed a prolonged period of repeated restraint, 7 and 14 days markedly reduced neuronal NOS in the hippocampus (Gadek-Michalska et al., 2015).
-In fig 2, there was no significance in NO level of restraint stressed-rats when compared to control.
+In fig 2, there was no significance in NO level of restraint stressed rats when compared to control.
 Long-term stress may lead to alterations in NO production.
 Hence, the current study implies that the duration of restraint stress exposure may have not been prolonged enough to provide any significant change in NO production.

 Since the kidneys are major target organs of Cd toxicity, indirect cardiovascular effects could arise secondarily to renal injury through damage to both the vascular endothelium and vascular smooth muscle cells (Modlinger et al., 2004).
 In a previous study by Kukongviriyapan et al. (2014), a significant increase in blood pressure was observed in association with decreased availability of NO in cadmium-induced mice.
 The present study has demonstrated a significant decrease in NO level observed in the cadmium alone group (Table 3).
-Decreased NO availability is suggestive that large amount of O2- rapidly reacted with NO to form peroxynitrite (ONOO-), which is a potent free radical that switch eNOS via oxidation of tetrahydrobiopterin, from a NO-geteringto a superoxide-generating enzyme (Matovic et al., 2015).
+Decreased NO availability is suggestive that large amount of O2- rapidly reacted with NO to form peroxynitrite (ONOO-), which is a potent free radical that switch eNOS via oxidation of tetrahydrobiopterin to a superoxide-generating enzyme (Matovic et al., 2015).
 The result observed in the combined cadmium and restraint stress group suggest that cadmium majorly contributed to decreased NO availability.